 Veterinarian care, quality nutrition, boarding toys, bedding, accessories, training...

-If you don't have enough for a medical emergency and still plan on acquiring a Shiba or any dog - dog insurance may be right for you.
+Also if you can't afford a medical emergency bill BUT you still plan on acquiring a Shiba or any dog - dog insurance may be right for you.

 It'll give you piece of mind and ensure that your Shiba can get the best medical care possible.